entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 #### Classes

-`Engine`: represents a BPM engine and exposes the services that are available for that specific implementation.
+`Engine`: represents a Business Process Management (BPM) engine and exposes the services that are available for that specific implementation.
 It is intended to be inherited, and the subclass should provide the implementation for each service by calling the superclass constructor with the service implementations as arguments.
 If any service is not supported, a null value should be passed to the corresponding constructor argument.
 The engine can provide implementations for service interfaces.

 #### Interfaces